konacurrents/SemanticMarkerAPI/README.md

    }
 }
 ```
-#### Example of calling the web server to create a Tier II or Tier III Semantic Marker™️
+#### Example of calling the web server to create a Tier II or Tier III Semantic Marker&reg;

 A typical <b>Http</b> web call looks like the following, passing in a command which includes calls to the appropriate web interface (for example https://SemanticMarker.org/bot/createSemanticMarker as shown in the diagram above).